peterprib/node-red-contrib-kafka-manager/README.md

 ------------------------------------------------------------

 # Version
-0.2.8 Added all admin api's per Kafka 2.3 but dependent on [kafka-node][4] update.
+0.2.9 Change debugging mechanism and add kafka-node to dependencies 0.2.8 Added all admin api's per Kafka 2.3 but dependent on [kafka-node][4] update.
 Remove refresh metadata, automated if problem.
 Fix consumer group errors.
 Add tests for admin calls.
 0.2.7 If offsetOutOfRange pause consumer.
 Added in deleteTopics but dependant on [kafka-node][4] update.